 Discipline primarily uses the Atonement buff to heal players with the damage it deals.
 The priest must manually apply Atonement to party or raid members which allows a percentage of damage done (by the priest) to heal those players.
 The Discipline priest also has on-demand healing and absorb shields and can perform well in most situations though it takes considerable practice to play well.

-Shadow is the priest's damage spec and relies on multi-dotting and managing your Insanity resource to stay in Voidform as much as possible.
-It has impressive AoE damage and does well on single-target encounters but needs some ramp up time to get going.
-One potential issue while levelling as Shadow is the splash-effect of Void Eruption, meaning you will hit all enemies within 10 yards—as well as any neutral mobs that happen to wander past—so you could easily become overwhelmed.
+Shadow is the priest's damage spec and relies on multi-dotting and generating and spending the Insanity resource.
+As a cloth wearer, you'll need to be careful when engaging groups of enemies but this is countered by some decent self-healing.
+One potential issue while levelling as Shadow is the splash-effect of Void Eruption—if talented—meaning you will hit all enemies within 10 yards, as well as any neutral mobs that happen to wander past, so you could easily become overwhelmed.

 Shaman (melee and ranged damage/healer)

 Elemental shaman is the ranged damage dealer and uses a one-handed mace or dagger and a shield, though it can also use a staff.
-It does well with both single target and AoE situations but at the cost of some fairly lengthy spell cast times.
-It's capable of dealing a lot of damage and has access to a short duration tanking and damage pets and are more than viable for levelling with but the long cast times may be off-putting for some.
+It does well with both single target and AoE situations but, depending on your talent set-up, this could come at the cost of some fairly lengthy spell cast times.
+It's capable of dealing a lot of damage and has access to a short duration tanking and damage pets.
+This spec is more than viable for levelling but the long cast times of spells may be off-putting for some.

 Restoration is the shaman's healing spec and uses the same weapon types as Elemental.
 It does well in both dungeon and raid content.
 It has a huge amount of utility to bring to a group and has a number of strong healing cooldowns, making them appealing for most raid groups.
 While they can do significant damage for a healer, you're better off levelling as Elemental, especially as it shares the same weapon types.